BeastyBlacksmith/ProtoStructs.jl/README.md

 c = DevType(2, 4.0, nothing)
 ```

-Redefine at will, but please remove the `@proto` macro and restart after developing.
+Redefine at will, but remove the `@proto` macro after developing to ensure correctness and improve performance of your code.